 On my ordination day – a day of such joy that I cannot put it into words - my first feeling was of total unworthiness; that God should call me to announce his Good News!
 But it consoles me that God chooses what is imperfect to reveal His glory.
 Thanks be to God!

-Fr Paulo is now serving as a Chaplain at Westminster Cathedral
+Fr Paulo is now serving as Assistant Priest at Palmers Green.

 Fr Andrew Connick